 Organic Lawn Care

 A great new market for lawn care companies to get into is organics.
 The problem is, many lawn care companies have no idea what organic lawn care is all about.
 A company offering organic services should preferably be exclusively organic.
-If not, they need to have strict separation between their conventional equipment and organic equipment to avoid cross-contamination.
+If not, they need to have a strict separation between their conventional equipment and organic equipment to avoid cross-contamination.
 It's easy to claim to be organic, but there are standards that should be followed to maintain the integrity of the claim.

 Look for an organic lawn care company to carry some sort of certification or accreditation proving they have had some formal training.
 As a customer, be on the lookout for greenwashing.
-Phrases like "organic based" or "green" do not mean organic.
+Phrases like "organic-based" or "green" do not mean organic.

 Like any other service or item where a significant amount of money is spent, it is important to do a bit of research.
-Look for on-line reviews, ask neighbors, and ask the company themselves - asking the right questions will demonstrate some knowledge and help you get the most for your money.
+Look for online reviews, ask neighbors, and ask the company themselves—asking the right questions will demonstrate some knowledge and help you get the most for your money.